Kellee

-Kellee Warren (born 1971), or just simply known as Kellee, is a female electronica and house music artist from Chicago, Illinois.
+Kellee Elizabeth Warren (born 1971), or just simply known as Kellee, is a female electronica and house music artist from Chicago, Illinois.
 She scored two hits on the Billboard Hot Dance Music/Club Play chart: "My Love", which peaked at number 5 in 1995, and "This Man", which went all the way to number 1 in 1997.
 She graduated from The Soma Institute for clinical massage therapy in 2005 and received her associate's degree from Prairie State College in 2010.
 She was working on an EP, but decided to retire from recording in 2015 in order to work on her undergraduate degree at the University of Illinois at Chicago.